Our efforts are a team effort.

 Between 2008 and 2014, KJ served part-time as a Windham County Deputy Sheriff, and as a part-time Officer in Vernon.

 McKenna and Tristan began working together after McKenna spent a month at Quill Nook Farm as a WWOOFer during the summer of 2021.
-Armed with an English degree, an insatiable appetite for the written word, and a passion for emotive and honest writing, McKenna is an editor, graphic designer, proofreader, and all-around supporter of Tristan and his team.
+McKenna acts as editor, graphic designer, proofreader, and all-around supporter of Tristan and his various creative projects.

 If it works on this website, Turner did it.
 He’s helped Tristan build websites, launch newsletters, and played countless doodle games after dinner.